janbredenbeek/Minerva4Q68/README.md

 - The SD-card driver requires a CARD_INIT 2 command to use the SD card in slot 2; other SD-card related commands are presently not implemented.
 - The maximum amount of RAM supported is limited to 16MB, as the slave block system's structure currently prevents supporting more RAM.
-- The serial port and mouse interface of the Q68 are currently not supported.
+- The serial port of the Q68 is currently not supported.
 The QLNET and Ethernet interfaces are supported using external utilities, see https://dilwyn.qlforum.co.uk/q68/index.html for more information.
 - Some users of Q68 boards with newer firmware (v1.05) have reported problems with the keyboard and the Q68 'freezing' after the F1/F2 prompt.
 These are currently under investigation.
 Please use the Issues section to report any problems, stating as much information as possible (including the firmware version, which can be read from the Q68's initial boot screen; temporary removal of the SD card will give you enough time to read it).

 Contributors: